 However, things changed with the coming out of some professional Apple Music to iPod Converters.
 With the help of such tools, we can easily convert any Apple Music to MP3 or other widely used formats and transfer to iPod for playback.
 Here we meet NoteBurner Apple Music Converter, a smart Apple Music to iPod converter which can record Apple Music songs and playlists and convert Apple Music files, audiobooks, or other downloaded music from iTunes or Apple Music to MP3, FLAC, AAC or WAV format.
 And it is capable of converting any Apple Music files, iTunes audio file at 10x faster speeds with keeping lossless audio quality.

-Launch NoteBurner Apple Music Converter and click the button "+" to add music, it will pop up a window, which will show you all of songs you have downloaded from Apple Music.
+Launch NoteBurner Apple Music Converter and click the button "+ Add" to add music, it will pop up a window, which will show you all of songs you have downloaded from Apple Music.
 You can choose any song you want to convert.

 After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, and FLAC.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.
-After conversion, click the "History" button in the main interface to find the output audio.
+After conversion, click the "Converted" button to find the output audio.
 And then launch iTunes or Syncios to transfer these converted Apple Music songs to your iPod for streaming.

 Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV and FLAC.